Scroll to top

 Firearms Policy

-Colombia's Superintendencia de Vigilancia y Seguridad Privada regulates armed security.
-Licensed armed protection is available through registered security companies.
+Colombia's Superintendencia de Vigilancia y Seguridad Privada (SVSP) regulates armed private security.
+Licensed armed protection is available through registered companies with SVSP authorisation.

 Licensing

-Security companies require SVSP registration.
-Individual operators must hold valid credentials and pass background checks.
+Security companies require valid SVSP registration.
+Individual operators must hold current credentials and pass documented background checks.

 Foreign Operators

-Foreign security operators cannot carry firearms in Colombia.
-Assignments must use Colombian-licensed operators.
+Foreign security operators cannot carry firearms in Colombia under any circumstances.
+All assignments must use Colombian-licensed operators with SVSP credentials.

 Local Intel